scala/scala-collection-compat/README.md

 The 2.13 version consists only of an empty `scala.collection.compat` package object that allows you to write `import scala.collection.compat._` in 2.13.
 The 2.11/2.12 version has the compatibility extensions in this package.

-It also adds backported version of some new collection types to other `scala.collection` subpackages.
+The library also adds backported versions of new collection types, currently `scala.collection.compat.immutable.ArraySeq`.
+In 2.11/2.12, this type is a new collection implementation.
+In 2.13, it is an alias for `scala.collection.immutable.ArraySeq`.

 ## Migration Tool